Mona Caird

 Biography

 There is a paucity of information on Mona Caird’s life; no full-length biography exists.
-Moreover, a number of modern articles and entries rely on unattributed or potentially unreliable biographical information or reproduce errors or possible errors from earlier sources.
 Research is frustrated by the fact that Caird’s grandson sold the library at her Scottish home, Cassencary, preserving only two or three of his grandmother’s works.
-However, recent primary research by Ann Heilmann, which includes interviews with Caird’s descendants, has added considerably to knowledge of this writer.
+However, primary research by Ann Heilmann, which includes interviews with Caird’s descendants, has added considerably to knowledge of this writer.

 Users without a subscription are not able to see the full content on this page.
 Please subscribe or login.